 Derma rollers haven’t, as yet, been extensively studied on facial hair, but they have been shown in studies to significantly increase scalp hair growth.
 So, if you’ve tried everything else and are willing to commit to a regimen as solid as the titanium needles you’ll be rolling over your skin, picking up a high-quality derma-roller might be worth the investment.

 We love a good groom, mate.
 A proper pamper.
 However, incorrect grooming behaviour can have negative consequences for the thickness of your beard.

 Par example – using a plastic comb instead of a proper beard comb.
 “What’s the difference?” you cry in vain.
 On a microscopic level, cheap plastic combs have horrible jagged teeny-tiny plastic edges, which can tear up your precious beard hairs without you knowing.
 Not a good way to achieve healthy facial hair!

 In fact, replacing your crappy comb with a proper boar-hair brush or wooden comb isn’t just a case of not-splitting-hairs.
 When using jagged teeny-tiny comb, you’ll probably find that it pulls hair off your face from time to time.

 In fact, various grooming strategies can lead to this, including rough towel drying.
 It should be obvious that this kind of carelessness leads to hairlessness – and as you’ll recall, thickness of beard is partially down to hairs per area of face.
-If you want a thick beard, you can’t afford to lose hair through bad grooming!

 If you really want to grow your beard, a little bit of product goes a long way!
 Beard oil and beard balm can certainly help you grow a thicker beard faster.